Jonathan Davies (rugby, born 1962): After rugby

 Since retiring from rugby, Davies has worked in the media as a commentator and pundit in both codes, mainly for the BBC in both the English and Welsh languages.
 He is known for his spirited support of Wales during commentary and regularly faces accusations of bias from viewers.
 Since 2004 Davies has hosted his own rugby themed chatshow, Jonathan, on S4C, usually before Welsh international matches.
 Davies was also the President of Super League side Crusaders, until 2009, when he was replaced by David Watkins.

 As of 2024, Davies is the brand ambassador for energy efficiency company, Consumer Energy Solutions, based in Swansea.

 He is a supporter of the Wooden Spoon charity.

 Recognition

 Davies was appointed a Member of the Order of the British Empire (MBE) in the 1995 New Year Honours for services to rugby league football.
 In the 2015 Birthday Honours, he was promoted to Officer of the same order (OBE), "for voluntary and charitable services to People with Cancer," in recognition of his work as President of Cardiff's Velindre Cancer Centre.
+In the 2026 King's New Year Honours List, he became a CBE.